-The current implementation of variational assimilation is different in each operational NWP centre.
+The current implementation of variational assimilation (with atmospheric models) is now different in each operational NWP center.
 A recent review of operational methods of variational and ensemble-variational data assimilation is given by Bannister (2017).
 However, for many geophysical models, codes are not suited to automatic differentiation and it is extremely complex to develop and maintain tangent linear and adjoint codes.
 This has motivated more recent research toward (adjoint-free) ensemble DA methods for high-dimensional models.
-Lorenc (2013) recommended using the term "EnVar" for variational methods using ensemble covariances.
-Thus, Liu et al. (2008) proposed (the later called) 4DEnVar as a way to estimate the generalized sensitivities of the observation space to initial conditions based on an ensemble of model integrations within a 4D-Var formulation.
-Gu and Oliver (2007) introduced a scheme called ensemble randomized maximum likelihood filter (En-RML) for online non-linear parameter estimation, which was later adapted as a smoother, the batch-EnRML, by Chen and Oliver (2012).
+Lorenc (2013) recommended to use the term 'EnVar' for variational methods using ensemble covariances.
+Thus, Liu et al. (2008) proposed (the later called) 4DEnVar, as a way to estimate the generalised sensitivities of the observation space to initial conditions based on an ensemble of model integrations within a 4D-Var formulation.
+Gu and Oliver (2007) introduced a scheme called Ensemble Randomized Maximum Likelihood Filter (EnRML) for on-line nonlinear parameter estimation, which was later adapted as a smoother, the batch-EnRML, by Chen and Oliver (2012).
 The EnRML estimates sensitivities by multivariate linear regression between the ensemble model equivalent of the observations and the ensemble perturbations to the control vector.
-These are therefore mean ensemble sensitivities.
-The iterative EnKF (IEnKF) is similar to the EnRML, but instead uses an ensemble square root filter and rescales the ensemble perturbation (deflates) before and (inflates) after propagation of the ensemble as an alternative to estimate the sensitivities (Sakov et al., 2012).
-In this way the estimated sensitivities are more local about the current estimation.
+These are so mean ensemble sensitivities.
+The iterative EnKF (IEnKF) is similar to the EnRML, but uses instead and ensemble square root filter, and rescales the ensemble perturbation (deflated) before and (inflated) after propagation of the ensemble as alternative to estimate the sensitivities (Sakov et al., 2012).
+In this way the estimated sensitivites are more local about the current estimation.
 An extension to the IEnKF as a fixed-lag smoother led to the IEnKS in Bocquet and Sakov (2014).
 However, while in the 4D-Var approach the computing cost of the sensitivities with the adjoint method is independent of the dimension of the control vector in the cost function, in numerical estimates of the sensitivities the computing cost increases with the size of the control vector.
 The low-rank property of the ensemble covariances in ensemble methods means that sampling error problems will inevitably arise when the number of ensemble members is small in comparison with the size of the control vector.
-Instead, as indicated above, in the low-dimensional control vector schemes evaluated here, the background-error covariance is a full-rank explicit matrix at the expense of computations being linearly proportional to the size of the control vector.
+Instead, as indicated in above, in the low-dimensional control vector schemes evaluated here, the background-error covariance is a full-rank explicit matrix.

 While the relation between G and P_k is implied in the previous section, it is instructive to look at it in some detail.
 Let us consider the case of a specific observation time t_k .
-The Kalman gain matrix (disregarding the loop index, if any) for the components of the model input θ , which we denote in this section as K{k θ}, can be expressed in the two following ways:
+The Kalman gain matrix (disregarding the loop index, if any) for the components of the model parameters, which we denote in this section as $K{k{\theta}}$, can be expressed in the two following ways: